Are you worried about the health and well-being of your leopard gecko?

 There are new people, a new habitat, and new sounds your leopard gecko will need to get used to before attempting to touch or handle it.

-To gain trust and build a relationship, you should give the animal some time to adjust to their new surroundings.
+To gain trust and build a relationship, you should give the animal some time to adjust to its new surroundings.

 A straightforward way to get your gecko used to you and comfortable with you being around is to talk to the creature.